 There are many ways to diminish wrinkles and rough spots, to achieve beautiful, glowing skin, and to acquire a more sculpted jawline.
-Are you are willing to give Chinese therapeutics a try?
+Are you ready to give Chinese therapeutics a try?
 The foundation of Chinese beauty treatment is that the skin on the outside is a reflection of the health of the inside.
 Often, herbal treatment in the form of teas and food therapy are part and parcel of traditional beauty protocols.
 So is acupuncture.
 But did you know that there are many centuries-old ways to enhance the health and vibrancy of your face and neck that do not involve needles or herbal formulas?

 You may have seen articles about acupuncture treatments for facial rejuvenation (or read some of my blog posts on the subject).
 You may have seen pictures of jade rollers or those flat jade rectangles used to gently scrape the skin in a technique called gua sha.
 Or possibly you’ve heard of cupping for the body (have you seen pictures of those marks on the Olympic athletes’ shoulders?).
 Maybe you didn’t know that cupping could also be applied to the face.
 It can, and to amazing effect!